krissumarie/person-manager/README.md

 Follow these steps to set up and run the webpage:

 1. **Clone my GitHub project into an IDE**
-   - Open the green code button and copy the link from HTTP.
+   - Open the green code button and copy the link from HTTPS.
-   - Open an IDE app (I used Intellij), and add new project from version control.
+   - Open an IDE app (I used Intellij), and add new project from version control and paste the link into the URL.

 2. **Java Version**
     - Make sure you have Java 17 installed and in the project.